tanzinMahmud/tanzinMahmud/README.md

 ### Hi there 👋, I am Md.
 Tanzin Mahmud
 #### Software Engineer

-Hi there!
-My name is Md.
-Tanzin Mahmud and I am a highly skilled software engineer with over 4 years of professional experience in the tech industry.
+I am a highly skilled software engineer with over 4 years of professional experience in the tech industry.
 Throughout my career, I have developed a strong passion for building innovative and reliable software solutions that meet the unique needs of users and businesses alike.

 As a software engineer, I have extensive experience in designing, developing, and implementing complex software systems, as well as working with a range of programming languages and technologies, including HTML, CSS, Bootstrap, JavaScript, Node/Express JS, AngularJS, React, NextJS, MongoDB, MERN, MySQL.
 I am well-versed in the entire software development life cycle, from requirements gathering to design, development, testing, and deployment.